Chapter 3. The pcs command-line interface

 When configuring a cluster, you can save configuration changes to a specified file without affecting the active CIB.
 This allows you to specify configuration updates without immediately updating the currently running cluster configuration with each individual update.

-For information on saving the CIB to a file, see Viewing the raw cluster configuration.
+For information about saving the CIB to a file, see Viewing the raw cluster configuration.
 Once you have created that file, you can save configuration changes to that file rather than to the active CIB by using the

 -f option of the